 - Educate others on how to use their voice to advocate for pedestrian safety

-- Hold events and have speakers on walking advocacy, best practices, and pedestrian design
+- Hold events and have speakers on walking advocacy

-- Can help inspire transportation agencies to expand their safety toolkits and allocate more funding for safe crossings and streets for pedestrians on the Westside
+- Inspire transportation agencies to expand their safety toolkits and allocate more funding for safe crossings and streets for pedestrians on the Westside

-- It benefits your heart, lungs, muscles, weight and energy
+- Walking benefits your heart, lungs, muscles, weight and energy

-- It is a safe, low-impact, low risk exercise for all ages.
+- Walking is a safe, low-impact, low risk exercise for all ages.